ahmadawais/hacktoberfest/README.md

 <hr>

 ### Getting Started
-###### Git flow needs to be initialized in order to customize your project setup.
+###### Git flow needs to be initialized to customize your project setup.
 Start using git-flow by initializing it inside an existing git repository:
 ##### Initialize:
 ###### You'll have to answer a few questions regarding the naming conventions for your branches.
 It's recommended to use the default values.
 ```shell